I usually make games to tell stories. They tend to be fairly light on gameplay mechanics, and involve a lot of text and sometimes visuals.

 Short games that I worked on with other people, usually at an event or a game jam.
 Generally more mechanics-heavy than my typical work.

-- Maze of the Mini-taur - GMTK 2021 entry.
+- Maze of the Mini-taur - GMTK 2021 entry, and Top 100 finalist.
+Artist.
 Puzzle platformer where you move around entire rooms to escape the labyrinth.

 - Power to Music to Save the World - Global Game Jam entry in 2020.
 A rhythm game about powering up giants to save repair the world, featuring a 10-person choir singing a JPop inspired soundtrack.